-The Federal Department of Education has additional information and resources related to the gainful employment regulations - including the published regulations and Federal Register Notices, answers to frequently asked questions, as well as guidelines for determining which educational programs are subject to the gainful employment regulations - on the Department of Education's Gainful Employment Information Page at http://ifap.ed.gov/GainfulEmploymentInfo/index.html.
+The Federal Department of Education has additional information and resources related to the gainful employment regulations - including the published regulations and Federal Register Notices, answers to frequently asked questions, as well as guidelines for determining which educational programs are subject to the gainful employment regulations - on the Department of Education's Gainful Employment Information Page.

-For more information about our graduation rates, the median debt of students who completed the program, and other important information, visit CF.edu/gainful-employment.
+For more information about our graduation rates, the median debt of students who completed the program, and other important information, visit CF.edu/gainfulemployment.